-As seen in this study, Statistics Canada's Survey of Financial Security (SFS) is an excellent resource on the financial security of Canadian households.
+Statistics Canada's SFS is an excellent resource on the financial security of Canadian households.
 However, because the 2005 SFS was only one-third the size of its 1999 predecessor, the very limited sample size could not provide detailed regional and provincial results, or adequate sociodemographic breakdowns of the data.
-These data gaps and insufficiencies have impeded the ability of researchers and policy makers to monitor and understand the nuances of the debt situation and financial security of households-particularly at the provincial level-and to draw the detailed conclusions necessary for policy purposes.
+These data gaps and insufficiencies have impeded the ability of researchers and policy makers to monitor and understand the nuances of the debt situation of households-particularly at the provincial level-and to draw the detailed conclusions necessary for policy purposes.